Jose-MPM/Jose-MPM/README.md

   <br>
   :high_brightness: I have already taken my first steps in :bulb: Network Computers, Machine Learning and AI, Cryptology, Compilers and I learned about operating systems by getting my hands on the OS PINTOS.
   <br>

-  I know that I can't change the world, change is generational and I'm seek to collaborate on.
+  :warning: I know that I can't change the world, change is generational and I'm seek to collaborate on. :checkered_flag:

   <br>
    :diamonds: I’m looking to meet great people.
 Write me! :gem:
    <br>
    :airplane: I love program and in my live I looking learn all I can, and not only thing related with computer science. 💻
   <br>
+  :bulb: Open to collaborating on projects and innovative ideas.
   <br>
 </a>
 </p>